Instead of a values normal behavior to change immediately it is faded smoothly.

 transition: 1 width 3s, 2 opacity 2s 3s ease-in

-transition-timing-functionare absent the animation starts immediately with a acceleration at the beginning and a slowdown at the end (
+- The width of the element is transitioned over a period of 3 seconds.
+Since transition-duration and transition-timing-function are absent the animation starts immediately with a acceleration at the beginning and a slowdown at the end (ease, standard value).